-Ok peeps, this is a warning: the post contains mouthwatering pictures of chocolate and other delicacies at the Sukhothai hotel afternoon tea which in my opinion is the best brunch in Bangkok.
+The best brunch in Bangkok is without a doubt the divine chocolate buffet at the prestigious Sukhothai hotel.
 I really wish I could be there at the moment (hungry!).
-Then again, it is probably better that I can’t because I would just stuff myself, ha!
+Then again, it’s probably better that I’m not there because I would just stuff myself, ha!
 But chocoholics, keep on reading to see some mouthwatering pictures.
-And for those who prefer healthier food, why not check out this one on raw food cooking class during my yoga teacher training.
+And for those who prefer healthier food, why not check out this post about raw food cooking class during my yoga teacher training.

 How to Do the Best Brunch in Bangkok?

 I did this brunch with my mother and she really doesn’t eat much.
 Only very small portions throughout the day.
-Let me say that the buffet turned out to be her turmoil, haha.
+Let me just say that the buffet turned out to be her turmoil in a way.
 I will tell a bit more about that later on.
-So my advice would be, skip lunch before you come here and eat a small breakfast.
+So my advice would be, skip lunch before you come here and eat a tiny breakfast.
 You want to be able to sample as many dishes as possible.

 They have both savories and sweets so you will get a decent meal.
 Well, with the price of 999 baht you would kind of expect that.
-But I think it’s actually good value for money.
-So it’s definitely worth investing a thousand baht to this posh, high tea experience.
+But I think it’s actually good value for money and definitely worth investing a thousand baht to this posh, high tea experience.

 They have a smorgasbord of savory dishes to choose from.
-Both Thai inspired nibbles, as well as the traditional English cucumber sandwiches, mini sausages, sushi, olives etc. Makes me really hungry to just think about these.
-(May I add that I am just slightly hangover and craving for salty foods at the moment.)
+Both Thai inspired nibbles, as well as the traditional English cucumber sandwiches, mini sausages, sushi, olives, etc. Makes me really hungry just thinking about these.
 But don’t get over excited, we didn’t come here for the hors d’oveurs.
-It’s the CHOCOLATE!
+It’s the CHOCOLATE we’re after!